 Precision relies on both the timing of execution and the action being executed.
-You must know when your BJJ opponent is giving you something, what he is giving you, and the proper technique to immediately use against him At that moment.
+Therefore, you must know when your BJJ opponent is giving you something, what he is giving you, and the proper technique to immediately use against him At that moment.

-Precision is mastered only through repetition of action – both while drilling and during real jiu-jitsu matches.
+Precision is mastered only through repeated action – both while drilling and during real jiu-jitsu matches.
 Don’t get discouraged.

-As you gain experience through your jiu-jitsu training, an increasing number of situations in which you can utilize the techniques you’ve learned will become clear in your mind.
+As you gain experience through your jiu-jitsu training, an increasing number of situations in which you can utilize the techniques you’ve learned will become apparent in your mind.